 The electric camp says, why do all the work?
 Let the freezer do the work, while we sit in the living room and socialize.
 The group of my friends that likes to do everything as a couple prefer this method.
-(Our electric freezers are more popular.)

 The hand-cranked supporters, on the other hand, get “cranky” when talking about electric.
 For them, turning by hand is the only way to go.
 Their theory is that you can make better ice cream that way.
 Crank slow at first, then faster when the cranking gets harder, and the ice cream turns out mystically better.
 The group of my friends where the men like to gather separately from the women and show off a bit (because cranking fast when the ice cream hardens requires a good bit of macho showing off) prefer this method.

 As for me, I’m bipartisan when it comes to ice cream.
 When people ask my advice about which freezer to buy, I take a firmly middle-of-the-road stance.
 If you’re a “sit in the living room and talk as couples” party-goer, then electric is the way to go.
 If you’re a “my same gender gets me” kind of party-goer, then hand-cranked is more fun.
 It naturally separates macho arm strength from, well, not macho, lower upper body strength.

 And if there are children present, here are three ways to get them involved even from a young age.
 First, my dad always treated adding the rock salt as a very important task.
 It’s true that if you don’t add enough, the ice cream won’t harden.
 (It takes about 2 1/2 cups of ice melter.)
 He would add the ice, but let me know that adding the salt was too important for him.
 It required my personal attention.